electron/electron/docs/api/app.md

   methods in this family, this accepts an entire URL, including `://` at a minimum (e.g. `https://`).

-Returns String - Name of the application handling the protocol.
-For instance, if Electron is the default handler of the passed URL, this will be `Electron`.
+Returns String - Name of the application handling the protocol, or an empty string if there is no handler.
+For instance, if Electron is the default handler of the URL, this will be `Electron` on Windows and Mac.
+On Linux, it may be in a different format, possibly with a `.desktop` suffix.

 This method returns the application name of the default handler for the protocol (aka URI scheme) of a URL.